Costa Rica - 2018

 Passports and Customs Information

 Visit the United States Federal Government Passports and Customs Information page.
-You may go here to get information about obtaining or renewing your passport, as well as customs information you'll need before you return to the United States.
+Please visit the US Department of State's Travel website to get information about obtaining or renewing your passport, as well as customs information you'll need before you return to the United States.
 People residing in America holding a foreign passport should contact their embassy or consulate, as a visa may be required.

 The Coast Community College District reserves the right to cancel, change, append, add, or delete Programs or features of Programs.
-Dates, prices, locations, and other details indicated on this preliminary information page may not accurately reflect the actual Program offered in 2016, as Programs are still in the final planning stages.
+Dates, prices, locations, and other details indicated on this preliminary information page may not accurately reflect the actual Program offered in 2018, as Programs are still in the final planning stages.
+As of October 2017.

 The service provider chosen for this study abroad program is AIFS.